Emperor Wencheng of Northern Wei: Late reign

 In summer 460, Emperor Wencheng's wet nurse Empress Dowager Chang died.

 Also in summer 460, based on advice given by Cao An (曹安) the Marquess of Dingyang, Emperor Wencheng launched a major attack on Tuyuhun's khan Murong Shiyin (慕容拾寅), who had drawn Northern Wei officials' ire by accepting commissions by both Northern Wei and Liu Song and by showing off his wealth.
 The commanding generals were Emperor Wencheng's brother Tuoba Xincheng (拓拔新成) the Prince of Yangping and Li Hui (李惠) the Duke of Nan Commandery.
 However, while the armies were able to capture a large number of livestock, Murong Shiyin received advance warning and was able to flee into the mountains, and the armies also suffered from illnesses.

+In 461, Emperor Wencheng had grown frustrated by how many local officials would force the people to loan them money and then trade it with merchants to make profits at tax collection.
+He issued an edict to strictly abolish this and harshly punish the practice.
+Also that year, he decreed that those over the age of eighty would have one son exempt from government service.

 In 464, while on one of his tours to various parts of the empire, Emperor Wencheng personally attended a Gaoche tribal ceremony to sacrifice to the heavens, and the Gaoche people were very pleased.
+Also that year, he decreed that people in the capital aged 70 or over would be provided food by the major official bureaus until their deaths.

 In summer 465, Emperor Wencheng died and was succeeded by his son Tuoba Hong (as Emperor Xianwen).
 Power soon fell into the hands of the official Yifu Hun, who tried to monopolize power and executed a number of other officials, including Buliugu Li, but in 466 was in turn ambushed by Emperor Wencheng's wife Empress Dowager Feng.